dastergon/awesome-sre/README.md

 A curated list of awesome Site Reliability and Production Engineering resources.

+#### What is Site Reliability Engineering?
+> "Fundamentally, it's what happens when you ask a software engineer to design an operations function." - Ben Treynor Sloss, VP Google Engineering, founder of Google SRE

 ## Contributing

 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.